[ Printer Friendly Version ] [ Report Abuse ]

 I stopped dead in my tracks.
 Ew, PDA alert.

-been an empty hallway, but now I was present, it was obviously a public display of affection.
+Well, it had been an empty hallway, but now I was present, it was obviously a public display of affection.
 Gross.

 Eloise was up against a wall, her legs wrapped around a topless Lysander.
-They were having a ferocious game of tonsil hockey, and by the looks of the proceedings, they wouldn't be noticing me any time soon.
+They were playing a ferocious game of tonsil hockey, and by the looks of the proceedings, they wouldn't be noticing me any time soon.

 I walked past, whistling loudly.
 I wondered if they'd seen me, but decided that it wasn't worth checking.